Evaluation with MTEB

 Results Handling

-MTEB caches all results to disk, so you can rerun evaluation.run() without needing to redownload datasets or recomputing scores.
+MTEB caches all results to disk, so you can rerun mteb.evaluate without needing to redownload datasets or recomputing scores.
+By default these are stored in ~/.cache/mteb, which is configurable using the environmental variable MTEB_CACHE.
+However you can also manage the cache using the ResultCache object:

 from sentence_transformers import SentenceTransformer